its-maneeshk/Fake-Product-Detection-System/README.md

-# Fake Product Detection System
+# Fraud Filter - Fake Product Detection System

 **Fake Product Review Detection System 📌** The Fake Product Review Detection System is a machine learning-powered web application designed to analyze and detect fake reviews on eCommerce platforms.
 It helps users identify whether a product has genuine or manipulated reviews by leveraging Natural Language Processing (NLP) and supervised learning models.